wang-q/gams/doc/redis-cli.md

 # `redis-cli`

-A `redis-cli` implementation that is functionally equivalent to `gars`
+A `redis-cli` implementation that is functionally equivalent to `gars gen`

 ```shell
 # start redis-server